finbourne/lusid-sdk-csharp-preview/sdk/docs/OrderGraphApi.md

 # **ListOrderGraphPlacements**
 > PagedResourceListOfOrderGraphPlacement ListOrderGraphPlacements (DateTimeOffset? asAt = null, string paginationToken = null, List<string> sortBy = null, int? limit = null, string filter = null, List<string> propertyKeys = null)

-[EARLY ACCESS] ListOrderGraphPlacements: Lists placements that pass the filter provided, and builds a summary picture of the state of their associated order entities.
+ListOrderGraphPlacements: Lists placements that pass the filter provided, and builds a summary picture of the state of their associated order entities.

 Lists all order placements, subject to the filter, along with the IDs of the block and order that the  placement is for, each placement's quantity, the IDs of all allocations and executions in the placement  and the total quantities of those, and a simple text field describing the overall state of the placement.